Itsindigo/itsindigo/README.md

   - Nifty little tools that simplify every day tasks
   - Seeing a project through the full life-cycle, from "Is this even possible?" though to a production service supported with real-time monitoring.

+### ⛩️ Some other things I believe ...
+  - Fostering a healthy level of self-esteem, and prioritising good sleep above all else will take you farther than anything else you're doing

 ### ⚡️ Fun fact ...
   - I ran my first marathon this year!